Methods of Teaching English: 15 ESL Teaching Methods!

 Suggestopedia is a method developed by Dr. Anthony Olshan that relies on the use of prompts to help students learn new information more effectively.
 These prompts can be used in conjunction with other teaching methods, or simply as an individual study guide.
 By using prompts, teachers are able to tailor learning opportunities specifically for their students and help them remember the material better.

-READ ALSO 8 Essential Strategies for English Language Learners (ELL)!
+READ ALSO 8 Essential Strategies for Teaching ELL students!

 15. Task-Based Language Learning